usc-isi-i2/kgtk/docs/install.md

 - If you installed KGTK with through Docker, then just pull the most recent image: `docker pull <image_name>`, where `<image_name>` is the tag of the image of interest (e.g. uscisii2/kgtk:latest)
 - If you installed KGTK from pip, then type `pip install -U kgtk`.
 - If you installed KGTK from GitHub, then type `git pull && pip install -r requirements.txt`.
 If you previously installed the `-full`- or `-development` modules, you should repeat those commands, too.

+If you have trouble during the pop update procedure, you should try:

+`pip --no-cache install -U kgtk`

 ## Running KGTK commands